Aimee Mann: 2020s: Queens of the Summer Hotel and Girl, Interrupted

 In 2020, Mann wrote a song, "Big Deal", for the animated series Central Park, performed by Stanley Tucci.
 On November 5, 2021, Mann released her tenth album, Queens of the Summer Hotel.
-It features songs inspired by Girl, Interrupted, the 1993 memoir by Susanna Kaysen about her time in a psychiatric hospital.
-Mann had developed the songs for a musical based on the memoir with the producers Barbara Broccoli and Frederick Zollo, which was postponed by the COVID-19 pandemic.
+It comprises songs written for the musical Girl, Interrupted, based on the 1993 memoir by Susanna Kaysen about her time in a psychiatric hospital.
+The musical was postponed by the COVID-19 pandemic and opened in New York City in June 2026.
+Mann was not involved in the final production.
+Critics for Vulture, The New York Times and The Guardian praised the songs but felt they were not effectively integrated into the narrative.

+Mann sang on a cover of the 1971 Badfinger song "Name of the Game" by Susanna Hoffs, released on her 2021 album Bright Lights.
 In January 2022, Mann began posting autobiographical comics on Instagram.
 She said that making comics was similar to songwriting: "Having a short amount of time to make a point or to tell a little story ...
 It's by necessity very truncated."
 She described making comics as a "weird, lonely, insular drive-yourself-crazy activity", unlike the communal nature of music.
-In 2025, Mann said she was working on a graphic memoir, which she expects to take several years.
+In 2025, Mann said she was working on a graphic memoir, which she expected to take several years.

 In April 2022, Mann displayed a series of her paintings, You Could Have Been a Roosevelt, at City Winery, Manhattan.
 The paintings are portraits of "the ten worst US presidents" and a selection of first ladies.
 Mann created them after promising her friend, the politician Antony Blinken, a painting for his White House office.
 She said that Blinken "declined to have a portrait of Millard Fillmore on his wall, and I can't say I blame him".
 On May 22, Mann led a lineup of women performers at the Novo club in Los Angeles, raising funds for the Magee Women's Institute.